nonoesp/laravel-folio/README.md

 Hi.
 I'm [Nono Martínez Alonso](https://nono.ma/about) (Nono.MA), a computational designer with a penchant for simplicity.

-I host [Getting Simple](https://gettingsimple.com)—a podcast about how you can live a meaningful, creative, simple life—[sketch](https://sketch.nono.ma) things that call my attention, and [write](https://gettingsimple.com/writing) about enjoying a slower life.
+I host [Getting Simple](https://gettingsimple.com)—a podcast about how you can live a meaningful, creative, simple life—[sketch](https://sketch.nono.ma) things that call my attention, [write](https://gettingsimple.com/writing) about enjoying a slower life, and recently started [live streaming and recording videos](https://youtube.com/NonoMartinezAlonso) on machine learning, life hacking, and more.
+[Join the Discord community](https://nono.ma/discord).

 If you find Folio useful in any way, reach out on Twitter at [@nonoesp](https://twitter.com/nonoesp).
 Cheers!